 Once the addendum has been accepted, discuss your campaign’s starting target with your Account Strategist.
 This is the target the Adaptive Optimization model will optimize against.

 To ensure the smoothest transition possible, we recommend you keep a campaign running for about a week with a stable COS/CPO on the relevant standard optimization model before switching to one of our Adaptive Optimization models.
 We also recommend that the starting target is relatively close to the current campaign COS/CPO, otherwise, our Adaptive Optimization algorithm could need several days to learn and find the right bid level for that target.

 Managing and evaluating performance

-The Adaptive Optimisation models rely on your campaign sales to calculate the perfect bid level.
-As such, accuracy, target stability and performance will improve with more sales volume.
-We, therefore, recommend having an average of 5 daily attributed sales.
-To maximize performance through our Adaptive optimization models we suggest merging campaigns which have similar targets.
+The Adaptive Optimization models rely on your campaign sales to calculate the perfect bid level.
+Accuracy, target stability and performance will improve with more sales volume.
+We therefore recommend having an average of 3 daily post-click sales.
+To maximize performance through our Adaptive optimization models, we suggest merging campaigns that have similar targets.

 Smaller campaigns will typically take longer to reach stable performance.